-- First-time freshman: A new student who has no college credits prior to the immediately previous summer sessions, or who has only college credits taken while still a high school student. - Transfer: A student who, after high school graduation and prior to the immediately previous summer session, has been enrolled in another post-secondary institution before enrolling at Montreat College. - Readmit: A student readmitted to the same program level of instruction after an absence of 5 years or less.
+- First-time freshman: A new student who has earned fewer than 12 hours of college credit since graduating from high school.
+College credits taken while still a high school student are not included in this count. - Transfer: A student who, after high school graduation and prior to the immediately previous summer session, has earned 12 or more credit hours at other post-secondary institutions before enrolling at Montreat College. - Readmit: A student readmitted to the same program level of instruction after an absence of 5 years or less.
 (If the absence has been more than 5 years, the student is classified as a new student and must go through either the "Admission of First-Year Students" or "Transfer Admission" process.)